tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/07-Stu_Postman/README.md

 3. Get the current `Bitcoin` price using `Coinbase API`.

+The TAs will be circulating during this activity.
+Do not hesitate to reach out for assistance if you experience any trouble using `Postman` or any of the APIs.

+### Challenge

+1. Change the above `Quandl` request URL to query for `AMD` instead of `GOOG`.

+2. Update the `Coinbase` request URL to query for `ETH-USD` instead of `BTC-USD`.

-4. Get `GOOG` stock data in `CSV` format using `Quandl API`.
+3. Use the `Quandl API` to get `GOOG` stock data in `CSV` format.
 Take note of how the change in URL alters the format (json vs csv) of the data returned by the API.

 ### Hint